ucla-data-archive/bash-shell-notes/bash-notes.md

 2. runs program
 3. displays program's output
 4. displays new prompt

-5. `pwd` print working directory, in this case it is also the home directory
+* let's see where we are in our file system

 ```bash
 pwd
 ```

-Look at directory structure image
+* `pwd` stands for print working directory, in this case it is also the home directory
+* note that the home directory will look different on different OS's
+* To understand "home directory" let's look at an image

 ![Directory structure](http://swcarpentry.github.io/shell-novice/fig/filesystem.svg)

 - root directory: holds everything else, begins with slash `/`
-- structure of directories: nested
+- structure of directories are below  that in a tree type structure
 - slashes `\` can also be a separator between names
 - `ls` listing, prints names of files and directories in current directory and prints in alphabetical order